ralphwetzel/node-red-context-monitor/README.md

     style="min-width: 250px; width: 250px; align: center; border: 1px solid lightgray;"/>

 A [Node-RED](https://www.nodered.org) node to monitor a [context](https://nodered.org/docs/user-guide/context).

+### What it does

 This node allows to setup the reference to a context, then sends a message when this context is written to.

 It sends a dedicated message on a separate port in case it detects that the value of the context was changed.

 The message sent will carry the current value of the context as `msg.payload`.
 Monitoring details will be provided as `msg.monitoring`.

-It is possible to monitor an infinite number of context variables with each instance of this node.
+It is possible to monitor an infinite number of contexts with each instance of this node.

 This node supports the three [context scope levels](https://nodered.org/docs/user-guide/context#context-scopes) `Global`, `Flow` & `Node`.